bigcommerce/sass-style-guide/README.md

 #### componentName-descendantName

 A component descendant is a class that is attached to a descendant node of a component.
-It's responsible for applying presentation directly to the descendant on behalf of a particular component.
+It’s responsible for applying presentation directly to the descendant on behalf of a particular component.
 Descendant names must be written in camel case.

 ```html